I was too excited by the prospect of living overseas to think about the consequences of what I was signing up for.

-While I was in London, I got to do something I’d be wanting to try for a long time and took a writing class.
-This was also a good setting to meet people, as we had similar interests.
+While I was in London, I got to do something I'd be wanting to try for a long time and took a writing class.
+This was also an excellent setting to meet people, as we had similar interests.
 I still keep in touch with a handful of people from the class.

-Indeed, the reason expat life was the most interesting, was that I constantly had to challenge myself, in so many ways.
+Indeed, the reason expat life was the most interesting, was that I always had to challenge myself, in so many ways.

 From searching for a place to live (in which it took over a year to find somewhere that felt like a home), to getting a job, making friends, fending off homesickness… there wasn't anything easy about living overseas.

 Yet, there were so many factors that made it worth it.
 Getting to experience two different cultures – one not dissimilar to my own (England) and one completely different (Qatar).
 Meeting new people from all over the world and all sorts of walks of life.
 Trying new foods.
 Traveling to different countries.
 Being able to share my experiences with my friends and family back home.

 All of this kept me going for the three odd years I spent abroad.
 And it's why, if I had the opportunity to become an expat again in life, I'd jump at the chance.

 This story was brought to you in partnership with Nobelcom.

 LC is an ex-expat who is currently re-exploring her home country of Australia.
 Follow her adventures at home and abroad via her blog Birdgehls, where she writes about travel, expat life, gushes on about various animals and bemoans her often futile attempts to go completely green.
 Or, you can look her up on Facebook.

 I also spent three years abroad, away from all family and friends back home.
 Interestingly, it wasn't difficult for me at all.
 I stayed in touch using Skype and such and that was enough for me.
 But then again, I have always been a bit of a "lone wolf" :)